leezhieng/digital-footprint-deleter/README.md

 - You can tweak the `repeatCount` value to delete more or fewer comments.
 - You can also adjust the jitter and delay settings if needed, but it’s best to leave them as-is unless you know what you’re doing.
-- Do not minimize the browser.
-The script requires the page to be actively rendered to find the popup menu.
-If you see a "Could not find element" error, ensure the browser is not minimized.
+- Please do not minimize the browser window.
+Facebook’s dynamic UI relies on active rendering to trigger the "infinite scroll" that loads older history items.
+If the window is minimized, the script may throw a "Could not find element" error because the next set of posts has failed to load into the DOM.

 ## Compatibility